-Portuguese merger control, despite its many similarities with the EU merger control regime, will benefit from a further alignment with the latter, gaining, in terms of simplicity and effectiveness, with its separation from procedural administrative law.
+Portuguese merger control, despite its many similarities with the EU merger control regime, will benefit from a further alignment with it.
+It will also gain, in terms of simplicity and effectiveness, with its complete separation from procedural administrative law.

-Harmonisation with the ECMR will entail the adoption of the substantive test of 'significant impediment to competition', the elimination of the deadline established for notification, while maintaining the standstill obligation, and the removal of the market share notification threshold in favour of legal certainty.
+Harmonisation with the ECMR will entail the adoption of the substantive test of 'significant impediment to competition', the elimination of the deadline established for notification, while maintaining the stand-still obligation, and the removal of the market share notification threshold in favour of legal certainty.

-The adoption of a simplified procedure and notification form and further determination by the PCA to explore the full potential of the pre-notification stage will also allow earlier clearances, without prejudice of a rigorous analysis.
+The adoption of a simplified procedure and notification form and further determination by the PCA to explore the full potential of the pre-notification stage will also allow earlier clearances, without the need for rigorous analysis.

-In July 2010, the PCA made public its thoughts on a possible revision of the Portuguese competition regime.
-Moreover, in July 2011, the Circle of Portuguese Competition Lawyers presented its contribution to such revision.
+In July 2010, the PCA made public its thoughts on a possible revision of the Portuguese competition regime, which were in line with the proposals described above.
+Moreover, in July 2011, the Circle of Portuguese Competition Lawyers presented its contribution to such revision, which, in general, addresses the same concerns identified by the PCA.